salazarr-js/three-app/packages/docs/src/content/guide/01-introduction/01-about.md

 > Other sources: [TresJS](https://github.com/Tresjs/tres) — [Threlte](https://github.com/threlte/threlte) — [Spline](https://spline.design/)

 ## 📚 Resources

-Here are some of the resources that helped during the development of this project:

 ### 📺 Tutorials
 - [Crea un monorepositorio multipaquete con npm workspaces y releases de paquetes](https://youtu.be/2QSBXhuqSlI)